Short introduction

 Practical Training and Internship Opportunities

 Practical training is a critical component of physiotherapy education in Latvia, ensuring that students are well-prepared to meet the demands of real-world practice.
 The integration of clinical internships throughout the program allows students to apply their theoretical knowledge in actual healthcare settings, reinforcing their learning and developing practical skills necessary for effective physiotherapy care.
-This hands-on experience is crucial, as it bridges the gap between classroom instruction and patient care, enabling students to gain confidence and competence in their clinical abilities.

 Internship opportunities in Latvia are diverse and typically take place in hospitals, outpatient clinics, and rehabilitation centers.
 These placements expose students to a wide range of patient conditions, from musculoskeletal injuries to neurological disorders and post-operative rehabilitation.
 Through these internships, students engage in patient assessments, treatment planning, and the implementation of therapeutic interventions.
 They also learn to interact with multidisciplinary healthcare teams, refining their communication and collaborative skills, which are essential for delivering quality care.